baleada/webpack-source-transform/README.md

-# `@baleada/prose-loader`
+# `@baleada/loader`

-A flexible Webpack loader for Markdown files, for the Baleada toolkit.
+An absurdly flexible tool for the Baleada toolkit that loads files during your build step